Mission & History

 The founding of The Loomis Institute is a story of vision, generosity, and purpose springing from tragedy.
 Colonel James Loomis and Abigail Sherwood Chaffee, both of Windsor, married in 1805.
-By the early 1870s, their five remaining children — four sons and a daughter — had experienced both the successes and the sadness of life.
+By the early 1870s, their five remaining children — Osbert, James, John, Hezekiah, and Abigail — had experienced both the successes and the sadness of life.
 They had made their fortunes in the world, traveled, married, and had children, but all of the children in all five families had died before reaching the age of 21.
 Their grief found expression through an extraordinary act of trust and selfless generosity in the founding of a school for “all persons of the age of twelve years and upwards to twenty.”
 In July of 1874, freshly scribed Connecticut charter in hand, the direct descendants of Mr. Joseph Loomis could pursue in earnest their quest to commemorate and fulfill the promise of their deceased children by educating future generations.
 Forty years later in 1914, the school opened its doors to 39 boys and 13 girls.

 Since its inception, the school has adhered to and honored its Founders’ wishes: to foster a lifelong zeal for learning through a rigorous and diverse curriculum and to instill an abiding respect for others predicated on the egalitarian notion that neither religion, sex, geographical origin, nor financial standing will preclude a student from enrolling in the school.